 Inspections & Surveys

 Reliable marine inspections for safety, compliance, and performance.

-Expert marine and offshore inspections by Ned Marine.
-Our certified surveyors assess vessel and asset condition, safety, and compliance worldwide.
-Detailed reports for preventive maintenance and regulatory requirements.
+Our certified surveyors assess vessel and asset conditions, safety standards, and compliance worldwide.
+Detailed reports on performance, preventive maintenance and regulatory requirements help you take action where necessary.

+Inspections & Surveys